We believe you at Haven.

 Dean of the College staff (administrative advisers) can put you in touch with the appropriate medical and counseling personnel.
 The dean can also help with matters such as adjusting living arrangements, managing academic obligations, and the disciplinary process.
 You can locate your administrative adviser by calling 315-228-7368 or stopping by 116 McGregory Hall.
 An on-call dean can be reached after business hours by calling Campus Safety (315-228-7911).

 Campus Safety officers are on duty 24 hours a day, seven days a week and are trained in assisting victims of sexual violence.
 Campus Safety also provides free transportation to Oneida or Syracuse for access to a Sexual Assault Nurse Examiner (SANE).
-A friend, staff member or equity grievance panel member can accompany you.
 Campus Safety can also put you in touch with the on-call dean or counselor, and can assist you with making a report to the Hamilton Police Department.
 Campus Safety is located at 88 Hamilton Street in the gray building next to Merrill House.

 If you do not feel safe, have a serious injury or wish to report a sexual assault or rape to the police, call 911.
 Campus Safety can escort you to the Hamilton Police Department and support you in reporting the assault.
 The Hamilton Police Department is located at 3 Broad Street in the village of Hamilton.

 Help Restore Hope Center is a 24-hour Hotline at 1-855-9NOWSAFE for survivors of domestic violence, sexual assault, and other violent crimes, as well as for concerned friends and family.